eProsima/Fast-DDS-docs/docs/fastdds/monitor_service/intro.rst

 Introduction
 ============

-The ``Monitor Service`` targets any application implementing the subscription side, giving the possibility of retrieving the :ref:`Monitoring Information <monitor_service_keywords>` of the local entities of remote matched ``DomainParticipants`` (incompatible QoS, deadlines missed, active connections,...).
+The ``Monitor Service`` targets any application implementing the subscription side of the :ref:`Monitor Service Status Topic <monitor_service_topics>`, giving the possibility of retrieving the :ref:`Monitoring Information <monitor_service_keywords>` of the local entities (incompatible QoS, deadlines missed, active connections,...).

 .. _monitor_service_keywords: